 This manual is not meant to provide comprehensive, step-by-step instructions for installing your railing.
 Each railing is different in application and arrangement.
-This manual is designed to give you the general principals necessary for installing a Simplified ADA Railing.
+This manual is designed to give you the general principals necessary for installing an ADA Handrail.
 Please read the basic principals and then refer to the diagram that is most relevant to your application.

 Look at the diagram and close up images to get an idea of what the ADA standard requires for handrail.
 We have pointed out the major considerations when building an ADA compliant handrail.

-Below is a list of tools, materials and tips for installing Simplified ADA handrails built with Kee Access ADA railing fittings.
+Below is a list of tools, materials and tips for installing our ADA handrails built with Kee Access ADA railing fittings.

-You do not need many tools to install an Simplified ADA handrail.
+You do not need many tools to install a ADA handrail from Simplified Building.

-The pipe and fittings required to build your railing will be furnished to you as a part of your Simplified ADA handrail.
+The pipe and fittings required to build your railing will be furnished to you as a part of your ADA railing.
 You will need a few other bolts and screws that will depend upon the surface to which you are mounting the handrail.

 The type of connection you use will depend on what you are mounting your railing into.
 Lag screws, chemical anchors, Tapcons and concrete anchors have been used to mount the base flanges to various surfaces.